HollyAdele/hollyadele.github.io/_posts/2020-06-12-montessori-nursery.md

 Our nursery's toys needed updating, so I took on the project because I love early childhood education.
 I asked myself, how would [Maria Montessori](https://en.wikipedia.org/wiki/Maria_Montessori) teach the gospel in her classroom?

+First, I went through the closets and cleaned out broken, old, weird things.
+I worked with the stake to get the locks fixed.
+Then I donated toys that were too large to fit in cupboards, because if nursery ever comes back, four wards of children should not be playing with the same toys.
+That's between fifty and a hundred children!
+I feel bad for the parents of the last ward to use them.
+Moving on from the germ rant.

 ~~Young children~~ All children learn better through their fingers than their ears.
 Maybe they can learn the gospel through their fingers too?
 These are the items I settled on to try to get that to happen.

-I went through the nursery lessons to see what toys could help teach the content, which is why I purchased this toy.
+I went through the nursery lesson manual to see what toys could help teach the content, which is why I purchased this toy.
 Lesson 10 is "I Can Take Care of My Body."
 My children were obsessed with the potty when it came, so I'm a little worried it will cause fights in nursery.
 (The baby triggers a button on the seat that puts a little yellow dot in the potty.
 When you close the lid it resets it to white.)
 If I were in nursery, I'd get out the set and play with it myself and give turns to children.
 "Erika, would you like to help the baby go potty?
 Yay!
 Okay, Bethany's turn!
 Bethany, baby needs to wash his hands."

 [![Fisher Price Wash and go](/post-images/wash-and-go.png)](https://www.amazon.com/gp/product/B07X1V7P3V/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)